DODOMAMABIRDYFOOFOO/Eshaan/index.md

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 In my first milestone it was mainly about getting the camera connected to my raspberry pi and to make it work.
 I was able to make the camera fully functional.
 My computer was not being flexible with the raspberry pi that I had connected to it.
 My goal is to have the camera connected to the glasses and make sure that the display on the glasses show up.
 Throughout my first milestone I encountered errors with my TigerVNC, and my raspberry pi not working.
 It was most likely something to do with my computer.
-In this milestone I was able to complete a fully functional camera that records and takes images.
+In order to solve this problem I just had to reboot the coding software and it finally worked.
+For the Tiger VNC it was a much different story I still wasn't able to connect only to my raspberry pi.
+Despite these countless errors I was able to complete a working camera that can record for a short period of time.

 # Starter Project